OWelton-Rosie/wlg-comp-venues/instance.md

 *(Work in progress)*

 ## Overview
-This project manages venue data for an app.
 All information (venue name, feasibility, comments, and links) is stored in a single JSON file.
-You won’t need to modify JavaScript or CSS unless you want to customize functionality or appearance, however, you will want to edit the contents of `src/about.html` as it contains information that is relevant only to the Welllington speedcubing community.
+You won’t need to modify JavaScript or CSS unless you want to customize functionality or appearance, however, you will want to edit the contents of both HTML files as they contain information and links that are relevant only to the Welllington speedcubing community.

 ## Specs
 The app is built with: